-Gloucestershire shorten Tuesday's play due to heat
+Glos & Northants shorten Tuesday play due to heat

 And in horse racing, five meetings across Monday and Tuesday have been cancelled because of the extreme heat.

-Monday's meets at Beverley and Windsor have been cancelled, as have Tuesday's fixtures at Chelmsford City, Southwell and Wolverhampton.
+Monday's meets at Beverley and Windsor have been cancelled, as have Tuesday's fixtures at Chelmsford City, Southwell and Wolverhampton, while Monday's racing at Cartmel will start earlier than planned.